-Plan assets are held in a custodial account or an insurance annuity contract.
-All benefits under the Plan are paid from the custodial accounts or annuity contracts, as applicable.
+Plan assets are held in a separate trust fund or in an insurance annuity contract.
+All benefits under the Plan are paid from the trust fund or annuity contracts, as applicable.
 UPHS cannot and does not pay Plan benefits and does not guarantee that it will contribute to the Plan.